zeenix/zeenix/README.md

 * Participated as a mentor in Google Summer of Code in 2010, 2012, 2013, 2014, 2015 and 2016.

-* Arranged and co-hosted some of the Rustacean Station Podcast episodes:
+* [Interviewed by Rustacean Station Podcast in 2022][zbus-podcast-episode], which lead to me arranging and co-hosting some of the episodes:
   * [CoderDojo and Rust Linz with Rainer Stropek][rainer]
   * [smol with John Nunley][nunley]
   * [Shuttle Launchpad with Stefan Baumgartner][baumgartner]